matthewmueller/atom-standard/Readme.md

 # atom-standard

-	A linter and formatter for standard.
+	A linter and formatter for atom using [standard](https://github.com/feross/standard).
 Supports all the options that standard supports.

 	The goal of this package is to stay current with the latest standard and support all of standard's package.json configuration.

-	The scope of this package will be limited to Javascript files and the standard format.
+	The scope of this package will be limited to javascript files (not markdown, html, etc.) and the standard format (not happiness, semi-standard, etc.)

 	Configuration for this package is done inside your package.json.
 Here's an example of how to configure [Flow](https://github.com/feross/standard#can-i-use-a-javascript-language-variant-like-flow).

 ## Installation